opus-research/jgit/Documentation/technical/reftable.md

 describe reference changes.
 The log record format is described below.
 See ref block format (above) for a description of `restart_offset` and `restart_count`.

-Unlike ref blocks, log blocks are written at any alignment, without padding.
-The first log block immediately follows the end of the prior block, which omits its trailing padding.
-In very small files the log block may appear in the first block.

 Because log blocks have no alignment or padding between blocks, readers must keep track of the bytes consumed by the inflater to